 The Jenkins/Kerr study has shown quite clearly that there is enough information in a corneal reflection taken under rather favorable conditions to identify people near the camera with a good deal of certainty.

 There are two remaining pieces of the puzzle to make a routine forensic (or surveillance) tool out of this concept.
 First, cameras and image processing need to become a bit more capable, as normally the lighting will not be as favorable for capturing corneal reflections as in this study.
-Second, methods of automated facial recognition that compare to criminal databases and social media, which have recently achieved remarkable fidelity, must be adapted to the image distortions that appear naturally in the corneal reflections.
+Second, methods of

 The tech described above is neat and more than a bit surprising.
 While there are applications which would benefit society, there are also many potential uses with obvious "Big Brother" privacy issues.
 It is up to us to insure that such developments are used wisely – may we choose better than our usual wont, or we may all have to walk around with Rorschach masks.